Updated: Dec 5, 2022

 Private child custody assessments are costly, but they are often well worth the money when conditions necessitate them.

-Orders for Emergency Child Custody
+Orders for Emergency Child Custody in California

-In general, a family court judge may not grant emergency custody orders unless there is proof that the minor child is in imminent danger or is about to be taken from California without the other parent's express consent.
+Generally, a family court judge may not grant emergency custody orders unless there is proof that the minor child is in imminent danger or is about to be taken from California without the other parent's express consent.

-Find a Family Lawyer in Los Angeles
+Find a Family Lawyer in Los Angeles for Child Custody Cases